The Great Gatsby : the Romantic Quest photo

 Gatsby’s self-creation and transcendentalism

 James Gatz refuses the constraints and limitations of his social milieu.
-He spurns the historical determinism that results from being born in a rather destitute family.
+He spurns the historical determinism that results from being born into a rather destitute family.
 By turning down his tie with his biological father, Jay Gatz lays claim to an existence outside history, that is outside time.
 His first romantic aspiration is to prove he is not in any way bound by the fetters/shackles of time.

 Emerson and Thoreau asserted their beliefs in the possibility of spiritual communion with nature.
-They also insisted on each individual’s capacity to fulfil his own potential by relying on the force of his intuition.
+They also insisted on each individual’s capacity to fulfil his potential by relying on the force of his intuition.

 Romanticism (also the Romantic era or the Romantic period) is an artistic, literary, and intellectual movement that originated in Europe toward the end of the 18th century and was at its peak in the approximate period from 1800 to 1850.